Iconvibes/my-Portfolio/README.md

-"# my-portfolio"
+# My Portfolio

-## Summary of Changes
+## Summary
-## working first on the mobile view before other responsiveness

-- Set up project structure with Tailwind CSS and custom styles.
+A personal portfolio website built with Tailwind CSS, featuring a custom animated loader, responsive header, mobile navigation, and custom theming.

+## Key Features

+- Animated loader
-- Built a responsive header with logo and navigation.
+- Responsive header with logo and navigation.
-- Added a mobile menu with burger button and close functionality.
+- Mobile menu with burger button and close functionality.
-- Mobile menu closes when a link or close button is clicked.
-- Included social media links and custom theming.
+- Social media links and custom styles.
+- Project cards in a responsive grid, all with consistent height for alignment.
+- Built mobile view first, with further responsiveness for larger screens.

+---